Yes. The state of Florida is a peninsula.

 Located at Latitude 24° 30’ to 31’ N and Longitude 79° 48’ W to 87° 38’ W, Florida is spread over 65,755 sq. miles, stretching 361 miles from east to west and 447 miles from north to south.
 The extensive coastline includes 663 miles of beaches.
 The average elevation of the state is 100 feet, with large parts located at or close to sea level.

 The peninsula sits on a karst limestone plateau located on a bedrock called the Florida Platform.
-The state incudes smaller peninsulas, and includes Fairpoint Peninsula, St John’s River Peninsula, Pinellas Peninsula, Interbay Peninsula and Cape Sable.
+The state includes smaller peninsulas and includes Fairpoint Peninsula, St John’s River Peninsula, Pinellas Peninsula, Interbay Peninsula, and Cape Sable.

 The state can be classified into four regions: Florida Keys – an archipelago comprising 1,700 islands; Everglades – an international bio-reserve and a World Heritage Site; Coastal plains of the Gulf Coast and Atlantic Coast; and the Uplands of north and northwest Florida.

-Major rivers flowing in the state includes St Johns, Caloosahatchee, Apalachicola, Kissimmee, Suwannee and Indian.
+Major rivers flowing in the state include St Johns, Caloosahatchee, Apalachicola, Kissimmee, Suwannee, and Indian.
 The largest water body in the state is Lake Okeechobee.
-The highest point in the state is Britton Hill at 345 ft., while Sugarloaf Mountain stands 312 ft. and also happens to be the highest in peninsular Florida.
+The highest point in the state is Britton Hill at 345 ft., while Sugarloaf Mountain stands at 312 ft. and also happens to be the highest in peninsular Florida.

 The weather in the state is mostly subtropical and humid for most of the year with the average daily temperature holding at 70.7° F. The state receives between 2,800 to 3,200 hours of sunshine annually, giving it the nickname “Sunshine State”.